Kaliaba/CustomizableCharactersheet/README.md

 |-- CustomizableCharactersheet.cabal -> package management via stack
 ```

-The main work in this project has happend in /src and /templates.
+The main work in this project has happend in /src, /config and, /templates
+The Original template of Yesod includes all of the source code mentioned in project structure.

+# Yesod Original Template resource

+You can find the all the souce code files of Yesod original template from GITHUB Commits made from the beggining.

 	    ```